Efficient sampling approaches based on generalized Golub-Kahan methods for large-scale hierarchical Bayesian inverse problems: Numerical results

-We compute $T=500$ samples using the Metropolis-Hastings within Gibbs method with proposal sampling using the genGK approximation (\Cref{alg:gibbs_genGK}) with $k=$ 500, 750, and 1,000.
-In \Cref{tab:genGK_seismic} we provide the number of accepted samples, the mean and variance images for reconstructions, and the distribution of computed hyperparameters $\lambda$ and $\delta$.
-We observe that as the rank of the approxiomation $\widehat\bfGamma_{\rm cond}$ increases, $g_1(\bfx)$ becomes closer to the target distribution $h(\bfx)$ and the acceptance rate approaches $100\%$.
-However, for this problem, the mean and variance are comparable regardless of the rank.
-In terms of the $\lambda$ chain, the distributions converge roughly to the true value with $95\%$ confidence intervals of $[7.02,\ 8.14], \ [7.03,\ 8.14]$, and $[7.03,\ 8.17]$ for $k=500,\ 750$ and $1,000$ respectively.
+We compute $T=20,000$ samples using the Metropolis-Hastings within Gibbs method with proposal sampling using the genGK approximation (\Cref{alg:gibbs_genGK}) with $k=500$ and $k=1,000$.
+In \Cref{fig:seismic_500} and \Cref{fig:seismic_1000} we compare the mean and variance images for reconstructions, and the normalized distributions of computed hyperparameters $\lambda$ and $\delta$ using the genGK approximation to low-rank proposal sampling given by truncated SVD (tSVD) and rSVD approximations.
+Details for using these alternative methods can be found in the Appendix, \Cref{sec:svdapprox}.
+The relative reconstruction error norms between the true solution and each of the accepted samples for genGK, tSVD, and rSVD are provided in box-and-whisker plots for $k=500$ and $k=1,000$ in \Cref{fig:boxandwhisker}.
+In \Cref{tab:seismic_diag} we provide the acceptance rate, runtime, and diagnostics of the $\lambda$ and $\delta$ chains for each of the low-rank proposal sampling methods.
+We observe that as the rank of the approximation $\widehat\bfGamma_{\rm cond}$ increases, $g_1(\bfx)$ becomes closer to the target distribution $h(\bfx)$ and the acceptance rate approaches $100\%$.
+The acceptance rates found using genGK are comparable to those using the rSVD method in \cite{brown2018low}.
+As the rank increases, we can also see that $\widehat{R}$ is less than 1.01.
+For both considered ranks, the Geweke test indicates that the chains are in equilibrium.
+The $\lambda$ chains have $95\%$ confidence intervals of $[7.01,\ 8.03]$ and $[6.99,\ 8.06]$ for $k=500$ and $1,000$ respectively.

-An analysis of the $\lambda$ and $\delta$ chains are provided in \Cref{tab:lamchain} and \Cref{tab:delchain} respectively.
-For the $\lambda$ chain, each of the ACF quickly decays to 0 meaning there is little correlation between samples.
-Given the ESS for $\lambda$ with a rank $k=500$ approximation exceeds the number of samples accepted, this indicates not enough samples were drawn.
-However, for $k=750$ and $k=1,000$, the ESS shows that a majority of $\lambda$ samples are independent.
-Compared to $\lambda$, the $\delta$ chain has a significantly smaller ESS for each rank and requires a higher rank to exhibit a fast ACF decay.
-For both $\lambda, \ \delta$ chains, the $p$-values for the Geweke null hypothesis are greater than $.88$ for all ranks giving strong evidence the chains are in equilibrium.
+The trace plots and the estimated integrated ACF for the $\lambda$ and $\delta$ chains are provided in \Cref{tab:lamchain} and \Cref{tab:delchain} respectively.
+For the $\lambda$ chain, each of the ACF quickly decays to 0, meaning there is little correlation between samples.
+This can also be observed through the trace plot of $\lambda$.
+Compared to $\lambda$, the $\delta$ chain has a significantly smaller ESS for each rank as seen in \Cref{tab:seismic_diag} and requires a higher rank to exhibit a fast ACF decay.
+For $k=500$, the ESS of a random element $x_i$ of $\bfx$ was found to be 636 with $\tau_{\rm int}\approx47.135$, the p-value is 0.865, and the 95\% confidence interval is $[-0.051,\ 0.232]$.
+For $k=1,000$, the ESS of $x_i$ was found to be 29,020 with $\tau_{\rm int}\approx1.033$, the p-value is 0.997, and the 95\% confidence interval is $[-0.059,\ 0.229]$.
+The trace plot provided in \Cref{fig:seismic_tracex} of the corresponding element $x_i$ and the p-value give a good indication that the chain has little correlation and is in equilibrium for $k=1,000$.
+The same conclusion may not be reached for $k=500$.